 The CCBFC welcomes comments and suggestions for improvements to the National Plumbing Code.
-Persons interested in requesting a change to an NPC provision should refer to the guidelines available on the Internet at www.nationalcodes.ca, where additional information is also presented.
+Persons interested in requesting a change to an NPC provision should refer to the guidelines available on NRC's Web site.

-Comments, suggestions and requests for printed copies of Internet material referred to in this Preface should be sent to:
+To submit comments or suggestions or to request printed copies of Internet material referred to in this Preface, contact:

 The Secretary

 Canadian Commission on Building and Fire Codes

-Institute for Research in Construction
+Codes Canada

 National Research Council of Canada

 Ottawa, Ontario K1A 0R6

+Telephone: 613-993-9960

+Fax: 613-952-4040